Child Passenger Safety Technician Training in Nebraska

 PLEASE READ REGISTRATION INFORMATION ON THE NATIONAL CERTIFICATION SITE CAREFULLY.

-Before registering for a class the person who intends to take the class must create a profile.
-After creating the profile you must re-login your new safe Kids ID and password to select and register for the class.
+Before registering or requesting to be approved for a class the person who intends to take the class must create a profile on the certification website.
+After creating the profile, you must re-login with your new Safe Kids ID and password, search for the class, select it and then request approval or register for the class.

 Get help at the links below.